cdn-lnk/pkmn-genII-moveset-guide/README.md

 ## Types

 * __Pokémon are weak against moves, not aginst other pokémon__: A gyarados without water moves is a smaller threat to a typhlosion than a pikachu that knows surf.
-  * __STAB is OP though__, so if you are weak against water moves, water pokémon make it even more threatening.

-* __Consider types and stats together, attack__: Types are divided in two categories: physical and special.
+* __STAB is OP!__ Types are divided in two categories: physical and special.
 Due to STAB physical types benefit more from physical attacks while special types benefit more from special attacks.
   * This means that a a water pokémon which has physical attack greater than special attack will never reach the move full potential, in other words, it should be considered more for its defensive capabilities.

 __physical__|__special__